kyuupichan/electrumx/docs/ARCHITECTURE.rst

 instance per client session.
 Should be the only component concerned with the details of the Electrum wire protocol.

-Not started until the block processor has caught up with the daemon.
+Not started until the Block Processor has caught up with bitcoind.

 Daemon
 ------

 Encapsulates the RPC wire protcol with bitcoind for the whole server.
-Transparently handles temporary daemon errors, and fails over if necessary.
+Transparently handles temporary bitcoind connection errors, and fails over if necessary.

+Notifies the Mempool when the list of mempool transaction hashes is updated.

 Block Processor